winglang/wing/docs/docs/09-rfcs/2023-03-08-wing-preview-environment.md

 ### Authorization

-Only signed in users will be available to navigate to preview environments.
+1. Only signed in users will be available to navigate to preview environments.
 Wing Cloud will check the user permissions to the project and will allow access only to users that are members of the project.
+2. Developers will be able to install Wing Cloud application in a GitHub repository only if they have the needed GitHub permissions
+3. Preview environments will be created automatically for all developers that can create a PR in a repository

 ### Sign Up and Sign In